open-telemetry/community/docs/initial-milestones.md

 For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by **September, 2019**, and sunset the existing OpenTracing and OpenCensus ptojects by **November, 2019**.

 Parity can be defined as the following milestones:
-* A set of interfaces which define the OpenTelemetry Specification in a given programming language.
+* A set of interfaces which implement the OpenTelemetry specification in a given programming language.
 * An SDK which can propagate context and record data in common formats.
 * Backwards compatibility with OpenTracing and OpenCensus.
 * Metadata helpers for recording common operations defined in the OpenTelemetry data model.
 * Tests which provide evidence of interoperability.
 * Benchmarks which provide evidence of expected resource utilization.
+* Documentation and getting started guide.

 ### API: Define OpenTelemetry Interfaces
 * Metrics